 Interface Burst Monitoring

-Junos OS Evolved Release 19.3R1supports interface burst monitoring on Junos telemetry interface (JTI) to monitor physical interfaces for bursts on QFX5220-128C and QFX5220-32CD switches.
+Junos OS Evolved Release 19.3R1 supports interface burst monitoring on Junos Telemetry.
+Interface burst monitoring tracks physical interfaces for bursts on Juniper Networks® QFX5220-128C Switch and Juniper Networks® QFX5220-32CD Switch.
 Use interface burst monitoring to help troubleshoot problems, make decisions, and adjust resources as needed.

-The sampling is done in the millisecond granularity during the export interval (window).
-The export interval is configured in the sensor with the subscription from the collector.
-When the sensor is installed, a timer is started in the Packet Forwarding Engine to poll the hardware in 30-100ms intervals.
-Rates in the first export batch will be 0.
+Sampling uses millisecond granularity during the export interval (window). onfigure the export interval in the sensor with the subscription from the collector.
+When you install the sensor, the Packet Forwarding Engine starts a timer to poll the hardware in 30 ms through 100 ms intervals.
+Rates in the first export batch are "0".

 The peak byte is the average of the number of bytes seen in a sampling interval.
 For bursts lasting less than the sampling interval, the peak byte is averaged out over the interval.
-Exported statistics also include the time peak bytes are detected, as well as the direction (transmit or receive).
-The maximum byte rate detected during the export interval among all the samples is considered as the burst.
+Exported statistics also include the time peak bytes are detected and the direction (transmit or receive). he maximum byte rate detected among all samples in the export interval is the burst.
 If there are multiple bursts of the same number of bytes rate in the interval, then the first occurring burst is considered as the maximum burst and the timestamp of that burst is considered as the burst timestamp.

 To provision the sensor to export data through gRPC services, use the